 Medical Physics, Certificate

-Penn's Certificate in Medical Physics offers a career pathway for individuals who have already earned a PhD in physics or a related field (e.g., engineering, computer science or physical chemistry) and a physics minor.
-The program is fully accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).
-As such, the program prepares students to enter a CAMPEP-accredited residency program in medical physics, which provides students with the clinical experience required for certification by the American Board of Radiology.
+The Certificate in Medical Physics program offers a career pathway for individuals who have already earned a PhD in physics or a related field (e.g., engineering, computer science or physical chemistry) and a physics minor.
+The program provides students with elective clinical experience and a curriculum based on the recommendations of the American Association of Physicists in Medicine (AAPM).
+The program is fully accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP) and prepares students to enter a CAMPEP-accredited residency program in medical physics.

 For more information: https://www.med.upenn.edu/mpp/cmp.html